Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 In the end, a good white paper will give the reader an “Aha!” moment upon completion.

-To create the outline and format for your white paper with Visme, open the whiteboard or a blank document template to start.
+To create the outline and format with Visme, open the whiteboard or a blank document template to start.

 Draft your outline from scratch or use the practical AI Writer to help you.
 Add a text box and choose to write with AI.
 In the prompt window, explain the main topic of your white paper, what you’re planning to cover and ask it to write an outline for you.